-Analyze Your Data
+Analyze your Data

 Now that you have comparative data, let's think about what these numbers mean.
-Use your comparison table to respond to the following questions.
+Use your table to respond to these questions.

-2 Why do you think the 1960 report was created?
-You may want to look at data for surrounding counties or other states to make an informed guess.

-Between 1960 and 2020, how did the percentage of Black (U.S. Census may use the term "Negro") residents in your state change?

-Between 1960 and 2020, how did the percentage of Black (U.S. Census may use the term "Negro") residents in your county change?
+- Between 1950 and 1960 did your state's Black/Negro population grow, shrink, or stay the same? - 2.
+Why do you think the 1960 report was created?
+You may want to look at data for surrounding counties or other states to make an informed guess. - 3.
+Between 1960 and 2020, how did the percentage of Black/Negro residents in your state change? - 4.
+Between 1960 and 2020, how did the percentage of Black/Negro residents in your county change? - 5.
 Can you think of some possible forces that created change (or lack of change)?
 List three ideas here.

-SEARCH FOR SOURCES
+ACTIVITY 5: GETTING INTO THE ARCHIVES